 Call a Long Island Personal Injury Attorney Today

 No one ever thinks that they will get into a motor vehicle or other type of accident.
-However, if it happens to you, you may end up with severe injuries that prevent you from returning to work right away.
+Whether you’re a pedestrian injured in a motor vehicle accident, a bicyclist, the driver, or a passenger in a car involved in an accident, you may end up with severe injuries that prevent you from returning to work right away.
 This can be one of the scariest positions to be in because suddenly you are unable to provide for yourself and must depend on insurance to come through for you.
-If no-fault insurance denies your request for coverage for your lost wages, contact Rosenberg & Gluck, LLP’s personal injury attorneys at (631) 250-4072 and let us see what we can do for you.
+If no-fault insurance denies your request for coverage for your lost wages, contact Rosenberg & Gluck, LLP’s personal injury attorneys at (631) 451-7900 and let us see what we can do for you.